Voin (organization)

 Avakyants was given this post after he was dismissed from his position as commander of the Pacific Fleet.

-In March 2024 Voin announced it was planning to launch experimental military training of five-graders.
+In March 2024, Voin announced it was planning to launch experimental military training of five-graders.

+In February 2025, Voin announced via Tass that it signed agreements with all universities in Luhansk People's Republic.
+The program teaches students applied military skills: undergo firearms, engineering, and tactical training, learn to operate UAVs, and provide first aid.